-The Center for Disease Control says most people get only two to three colds a year, but that seems like a low estimate during the winter—particularly if you have kids in school or daycare (both also known as Germ Central).
+Remember the days when the Center for Disease Control said most people get two to three colds a year?
+Well, that’s all out the window right now with this new pandemic we are facing.
 So how, exactly, can you slash your risk?
-Obviously, wash your hands often and get your flu shot.
+You’ve been hearing from everyone, but obviously, wash your hands as often as possible.
 Then, take note of these more advanced germ-fighting tips from local experts.

 - Practice Mindfulness Meditation

 A study in Annals of Family Medicine showed mindfulness training reduced the incidence of acute respiratory infections by 40 to 50 percent in people older than 50.
 Researchers think meditation lowers stress, which has been linked to compromising the body’s immune response.

 A recent study in the journal Sleep found that adults who averaged five or six hours of sleep per night were four times more likely to get sick than those who slept seven hours or more.
 So maybe think twice about binge-watching your favorite new show into the wee hours.
 “If you’ve already come down with a cold,” says Jenifer Johnson, MD, family physician at Westmed Medical Group in Rye, NY, “aim for eight to 10 hours of sleep for a few days to help your immune system bounce back.”

 Imagine this scenario: You unknowingly touch an infected door handle, then you grab your smartphone to make a quick call.
 Virus, meet face.
 Another potential danger: Loaning your cell to your sniffly toddler.
 To keep your device clean, try noncorrosive sterilizing wipes or a UV cell phone sanitizer, such as PhoneSoap.